merc1er/structest/README.md

 # Structest

-Structest is a lightweight Python library that checks that your tests match the standard test files naming patterns.
+Lightweight Python library that ensures your test files follow standard naming conventions and match the structure of your source code.

 ## Installation